-There are several dangerous currents that can get a swimmer in trouble on the Great Lakes.
-The currents that have most often claimed lives over the past 12 years (2002-2013) are structural currents, rip currents, outlet rip currents, and channel currents.
+There are several dangerous currents that can cause a swimmer to struggle on the Great Lakes.
+The currents that have most often claimed lives over the past 12 years (2002-2013) are structural currents, rip currents, outlet currents, and channel currents.
 According to the National Weather Service (NWS) Great Lakes Current Incident Database (GLCID), the Great Lakes averages around 12 drowning fatalities per year related to dangerous currents.
 Most of these dangerous current incidents occur on Lake Michigan because its eastern shores are positioned favorably for current development, and it is a popular tourist destination.
-Note that the incidents collected in the GLCID are current-related, meaning currents could have been only a partial cause of the fatality or rescue (likely a combination of high waves and currents).
+Note that the incidents collected in the GLCID are current-related, meaning currents may have been only a partial cause of the fatality or rescue (likely a combination of high waves and currents).

 When Great Lakes current-related incidents are analyzed, several commonalities emerge.
 First, a majority of the incidents occur during, or just after high wave action.
 Most of the wave periods during the incident were short, meaning there is less time in between each incoming wave (less time for swimmers to recover in between waves).
-This suggests that waves are just as much of a dangerous hazard as currents.
+Waves were likely an equal contributer in many of the incidents.
+Once a swimmer is pulled into deeper water by the current, the waves quickly become overwhelming.
 Secondly, most of the incidents occur near shoreline structures, such as a breakwall or pier.

 Figure 1.
 A graph depicting the beach features present at each incident.
 A majority of the incidents were related to shoreline structures, such as breakwalls or piers.
 These are denoted as structural currents.
-Classic rip currents occur in regions where complex sandbar structures are present.
-Outlet type rip currents occur most often near river mouths or power plant drainage areas.
-Channel currents occur in channels dug out between the shoreline and an offshore feature.
+Classic rip currents occur in regions where complex sandbar structures are present, and are denoted as classic Rip.
+Outlet currents are denoted as outlet.
 Incidents in the red boxes represent the number of incidents that occurred on 1 day where at least 20 people had to be rescued.
 This gives the appearance incidents have been increasing over the years, when it has likely remained fairly steady overall.
 Data from the GLCID.

 Current-Related Incidents By Lake

 Lake Michigan has the most current related incidents of all the Great Lakes.
 This is because Lake Michigan (mainly the eastern shore) is favorably aligned for the weather and wave conditions conducive to current formation, and many beaches along the shoreline have sandbars and breakwalls.
-Additionally, Lake Michigan sees more tourism than the other Lakes.
+Additionally, Lake Michigan sees extensive tourism.

 Figure 2.
 Number of current-related incidents by Great Lake (2002-2013 GLCID)